frontiertsymbal/BaseComponents/README.md

 # BaseComponents

 This is a template project for android application based on Dagger2, SQLBrite, Retrofit2 etc.
+In 'sample' branch you can see an example of using this template.

 ## Template contains a set of required components: